royjacobson/modules-report/README.md

 ### CMake
 There's been some recent progress.
 You can see changes relevant to modules [here](https://gitlab.kitware.com/cmake/cmake/-/merge_requests?scope=all&state=all&label_name[]=area%3Acxxmodules), and  [this](https://gitlab.kitware.com/cmake/cmake/-/issues/18355) is the relevant gitlab issue with some interesting discussions.

 CMake will rely on the module scanning protocol from P1689R5, which means they need compiler support for this.
 MSVC 17.4 already has it, and there are GCC and Clang patches implementing it in review.
-With current progress and release schedules, it seems reasonable to expect that in April 2023 CMake 3.26 will be able to compile modules on all latest released MSVC, GCC and Clang!
+With current progress and release schedules, it seems possible that in April 2023 CMake 3.26 will be able to compile modules on all latest released MSVC, GCC and Clang!

 A stub project for using CMake with MSVC is available [here](https://github.com/GabrielDosReis/cmake-for-modules).